5 Purchased electricity, heat and steam emission factors

 The emission factor for transmission and distribution line losses accounts for the additional electricity generated to make up for electricity lost in the transmission and distribution network.
 Under the GHG Protocol, end users should report emissions from electricity consumed from a transmission and distribution system as an indirect (Scope 3) emission source.
 Electricity and distribution companies should however report these losses as indirect (Scope 2) emissions.1.

-Table 5.5 shows the emissions factors for transmission and distribution losses from the national grid.
+Table 5.4 shows the emission factors for transmission and distribution losses from the national grid.

 Emissions Source Unit kg CO₂–e/unit CO₂/unit (kg CO₂–e) CH₄/unit (kg CO₂–e) N₂O/unit (kg CO₂–e)